lqdev/luisquintanilla.me/_src/library/building-a-second-brain.md

 source: https://openlibrary.org/works/OL26417584W/Building_a_Second_Brain
 ---

+## Description

+> For the first time in history, we have instantaneous access to the world’s knowledge.
+There has never been a better time to learn, to contribute, and to improve ourselves.
+Yet, rather than feeling empowered, we are often left feeling overwhelmed by this constant influx of information.
+The very knowledge that was supposed to set us free has instead led to the paralyzing stress of believing we’ll never know or remember enough.
+> <br>
+> Now, this eye-opening and accessible guide shows how you can easily create your own personal system for knowledge management, otherwise known as a Second Brain.
+As a trusted and organized digital repository of your most valued ideas, notes, and creative work synced across all your devices and platforms, a Second Brain gives you the confidence to tackle your most important projects and ambitious goals.
+> <br>
+> Discover the full potential of your ideas and translate what you know into more powerful, more meaningful improvements in your work and life by Building a Second Brain.

 ## Quotes

 > ...the value of physical capital in the US-land,machinery, and buildings for example-is about $10 trillion, but that value is dwarfed by the total value of *human* capital, which is estimated to be five to ten times larger.
 Human capital includes "the knowledge and the knowhow embodied in humans-their education, their experience, their wisdom, their skills, their relationships, their common sense, their intuition (p.
 15/202)